hashicorp/consul-template/README.md

 ### Configuration File(s)
 The Consul Template configuration files are written in [HashiCorp Configuration Language (HCL)][HCL].
 By proxy, this means the Consul Template configuration file is JSON-compatible.
 For more information, please see the [HCL specification][HCL].

-The Configuration file syntax interface supports all of the options detailed above.
+The Configuration file syntax interface supports all of the options detailed above, unless otherwise noted in the table.

 ```javascript
 consul = "127.0.0.1:8500"